 Sleeping porches may not be anywhere near as common as they used to be in the days before affordable air conditioning, but they can still prove both useful and beautiful in warmer climates.

-Like sunrooms, they generally come fully enclosed with walls, windows and a door for access to the garden.
+Like sunrooms, they generally come fully enclosed with walls, windows and a front door for access to the garden.
 The big difference is that those windows usually come with a fitted screen to keep bugs out and contain a bed or comfortable couch for resting on.

 Of course, that does make it a less practical place to spend time if all you want to do is chill out during the day time, but on those sweltering hot night’s, having a sleeping porch to escape to can make all the difference between a sweaty, restless night and perfect, blissful sleep.